-There are thousands of German castles and over 90 Burgen, castles, some are medieval castles others much older, Palaeste palaces, Schloesser, mansions, and Burgruinen, castle ruins, are on The Castle Road.
+There are thousands of German castles and over 90 Burgen, castles, some are medieval castles others much older, Paläste, palaces, Schlösser, mansions, and Burgruinen, castle ruins, are on The Castle Road.
 As different in age as they are varied in style, but with its own character and charm.

-From classical renaissance grandeur, the grace and sophistication of neo-classicism, to colourful elaborate rococo and ornate baroque, German Romanticism, some were once impregnable fortresses and are now landmarks dominating the landscape.
+From classical renaissance grandeur, the grace and sophistication of neo-classicism, to colorful elaborate rococo and ornate baroque, German Romanticism.
+Some once impregnable fortresses, now landmarks dominating the landscape.

 The origins of many castles and palaces go back over 1,000 years, and all date to the times when it was Emperors, Kings, and Princes who ruled over a patchwork of feudal states and principalities, and not only of those that are now a part of present day Germany but also other countries of Europe.

-Linking the history of Germany with its culture, the journey that zig-zags down the Castle Road is not only an opportunity to view castles from the outside, or with guided tours, medieval banquets, festivals and feasts, it is also possible to sleep in one.
+Linking the history of Germany with its culture, the journey that zigzags down the Castle Road is not only an opportunity to view castles from the outside, or with guided tours, medieval banquets, festivals and feasts, it is also possible to sleep in many of them.

 In 1994, after the borders to Eastern Europe were opened following the collapse of communism, the original 200 mile tourist route, which had been created in 1954 as a joint project between the southern German cities of Mannheim, Heidelberg, Heilbronn, Rothenburg ob der Tauber, Ansbach and Nuremberg, was extended as far as Prague in the Czech republic.